15 Top-Rated Attractions & Things to Do in Hollywood, FL

 Set almost directly between the popular Fort Lauderdale (to its north) and Miami beaches (to its south), this lovely spot is a much quieter, more tranquil place to spend a day at the ocean.
 Its wide, vast expanse makes it easy to find a place to stretch out, throw a frisbee, or practice yoga on the sand.

 2. Hollywood Beach Boardwalk

 The immaculate Hollywood Beach Boardwalk stretches nearly 2.5 miles along the town's shore of the same name.
 A bright blip of bricked walkway, this expansive promenade welcomes exercisers of all sorts.
-Runners, walkers, stroller pushers, rollerbladers, scooters, and bikers all make their way along this popular thoroughfare.
+Runners, walkers, stroller pushers, rollerbladers, scooters, and bikers all make their way along this popular tourist attraction and thoroughfare.

 Remember when we told you about people-watching at Hollywood Beach?
 The boardwalk's winding stone wall is the perfect place to sit while you partake in this supremely entertaining pastime.
 If you catch it at the right time of day, you may even be able to rest in the shade of the neighboring palms.